Illegal French New Year’s Eve party that drew 2,500 ends after 36 hours and a failed attempt to shut it down

 France lifted some coronavirus restrictions — including its nighttime curfew — for Christmas Eve, despite a warning from the government-advising Scientific Council that family reunions and parties may spark an “uncontrolled resumption of the epidemic” this month.

-France reported over 19,000 new coronavirus infections on Friday, fewer than during the peak of the second wave in November but almost four times more than the target of 5,000 that the government had set itself.
+France reported over 19,000 new coronavirus infections on Friday, fewer than during the peak of the second wave in November but almost four times more than the target of 5,000 that the government had set.

 As a result, France has called off the easing of existing restrictions.
 Some parts of the country face additional measures, with an extended nighttime curfew beginning at 6 p.m. instead of 8 p.m. set to take effect Saturday.